ENSCMA2/enscma2/README.md

 ### Hello!
 I'm Karina Halevy.

-I'm studying a combo of computer things, past things, number things, culture things, and power things with a careful ration of language things (collectively, "spicy computer science") at Harvard.
+I'm studying a combo of computer things, past things, number things, culture things, and power things with a careful ration of language things at Harvard.

 Quick facts: